Carricossauro/Carricossauro/README.md

-# Hello there
+# Hello there 👋

 My name is Tiago Carriço.

-I'm a Computer Science student at Universidade do Minho, in Braga, Portugal.
+I have a Computer Science Bachelor's Degree from Universidade do Minho, in Braga, Portugal, where I graduated in 2022.
+I am currently working at [Critical Software](https://criticalsoftware.com/) as a Software Engineer, in Porto.

+Feel free to use this page to check out my university and personal projects!

 ## Spotify Playing 🎧

 [![Spotify](https://carricossauro.vercel.app/api/spotify)](https://open.spotify.com/user/tiarrico)

-## These are some of my college projects and solved exercises 🎓
+## These are some of my university projects and solved exercises 🎓

 ### 1st year - 1st semester